Denbury Resources (DNR) Framework on Technical Valuation

-Denbury Resources (NYSE:DNR) shares traded down -0.58% during most recent session while the stock’s latest closing price was $3.4.
+Denbury Resources (NYSE:DNR) shares traded up 11.47% during most recent session while the stock’s latest closing price was $3.79.

 The ABR is the calculated average of the actual recommendations (strong buy, hold, sell etc.) made by the brokerage firms for the given stock.
 Currently shares of Denbury Resources (NYSE:DNR) have an average brokerage recommendation (ABR) of 2.6 number of Recs in ABR is 5 however the company’s industry rank by ABR is out of 265.
 Industries are ranked based on the average broker recommendation of each company belong to this industry.
 A low number means that brokers and analysts expect that the industry outperform the market.